DandelionSprout/GitHub-OS-POEditor-Projects-List/README.md

 This repository, "__[GitHub OS POEditor Projects List](https://github.com/Maikuolan/GitHub-OS-POEditor-Projects-List)__", is intended to act as a list of GitHub open source projects on __[POEditor](https://poeditor.com/)__ looking for translators.

-This isn't yet a mature project (I've only just thought of the idea to create this repository earlier today [2016.01.29]), and I'm still in the process of gauging whether there's likely to be any interest in a list such as this from others, so, whether this repository will be developed further or simply deleted in the near future, time will tell (it's my hope a list like this will be useful for others, but, if it isn't useful, there'll be little or no point in developing it further).

 ---

 # The list: